Charlotte Bingham: Later work

 Beginning in the 1980s, Bingham became a romantic novelist, writing novels including To Hear a Nightingale, The Business and In Sunshine or in Shadow.
 Most of her books are set in the 19th and 20th centuries.
 In 1996, she won the Romantic Novel of the Year Award from the Romantic Novelists' Association.

-Death
+Personal life and death

+Bingham and Terence Brady were living together by 1963 and were married in 1964.
+They had one daughter and one son.
+In the 1980s, the family moved from Richmond upon Thames to the 18th-century Old Rectory in a Somerset village, with paddocks for horses.
+Brady died in 2016.

-Bingham died on 16 November 2025 at the age of 83.
+Bingham died on 16 November 2025, at the age of 83.